Qatip Osmani

-Qatip Osmani (born 29 June 1969) is a Croatian-born Macedonian football manager and former footballer who manages Malisheva.
+Qatip Osmani (born 29 June 1969) is a Croatian-born Macedonian football manager and former player who manages Malisheva.
 Osmani is widely recognized for his significant contributions to various clubs in the Macedonian First Football League.
 Throughout his managerial career, he has led several notable teams, including Vllaznia, Shkëndija, Renova, Shkupi, and Struga.

 Osmani has gained widespread recognition for his tactical expertise and leadership, particularly during his tenure at Shkëndija, where he secured three Macedonian First League titles.